tsunami416604/azure-docs.hu-hu/articles/data-factory/v1/data-factory-json-scripting-reference.md

 }
 ```

-#### <a name="example-using-encryptedcredential-for-authentication-and-gateway"></a>Példa: A encryptedCredential használata a hitelesítéshez és az átjáróhoz
+#### <a name="example-using-encryptedcredential-for-authentication-and-gateway"></a>Példa: a encryptedCredential használata a hitelesítéshez és az átjáróhoz

 ```json
 {